WeDevelop-ARG/wedevelop-site/README.md

 Find `docker-dev` folder at the project's root level.
 You have several files inside required to start local docker containers.
-Please contact with the person who is responsible for the development and ask him all the necessary values you need to define within `.runtimeconfig.sample.json`.
+Please contact with the person who is responsible for the development and ask them all the necessary values you need to define within `.runtimeconfig.sample.json` and `.env` files.
-Once you've done execute the following commands
+Once you've done so, execute the following commands

 ```
 cd docker-dev